adamwojt/cookiecutter-poetry/README.rst

 * Testing setup with ``pytest``
 * `Github Actions`_: Ready for GitHub actions
-* Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
-* Auto-release to PyPI_ when you push a new tag to master (optional)
 * Command line interface using Click (optional)
 * GitHub Issue templates for bug reports and feature requests